GuusLake/User_Models/README.md

 ## Related works

 ## Implementation
 For this project we will be using Dario Salvucci's driving simulation in Java.
 In it we will implement visual distractions in the form of billboards on the right side of the highway.
-These billboards can either be interesting (with text on them) or not interesting (plain gray).
+These billboards can either be interesting or not interesting.
 The degree of distraction of the user will be measured using the eye-tracker: when there are too many fixations on the billboards, the control of the vehicle will switch from the user to the ACT-R model.
 This will be communicated to the user through a message on the screen.
 The model will always take over the driving for a certain period of time.
 After this, the control can be given back to the user if their attention has returned to the highway (as measured by fixations on the road).

 Meanwhile the user will be performing a 0-back task, so they will follow the current speed limit.
 This allows us to measure the effect of visual distraction on speed-keeping performance as well.

 There are a number of design choices involved in this process:
+* What will be on the billboards?
 * How frequently do the billboards appear?
 * How large are the billboards?
 * How long does the user have to look at the billboards for it to count as a distraction?